The Best Smoked Tri-tip

 Be careful not to gouge the meat as you trim it by keeping your blade flat.

-2. Seasoning
+2. Season

 There are a TON of amazing beef rubs out there, and honestly, this part is 100% your preference.

-If you know you are going to sear over direct heat – you want to avoid rubs that have a high sugar content to prevent the meat from burning.
+If you know you are going to sear over direct heat, you want to avoid rubs that have a high sugar content to prevent the meat from burning.

 You can use any type of smoker you want as long as you get a consistent temperature of 225°F-250°F.